 Best for a Late Long Lunch

-Aah, Zum See… This is one of our absolute favourites!
+Aah, Zum See… This is one of our absolute favourite in Zermatt!
 Situated just off the side of the piste that takes you back into the village this is a restaurant that needs commitment; there’s no afternoon skiing after this one.
 And why would you want to?!
 Nestled between rustic old farm buildings, Zum See is a little gastronomic oasis where you an settle in for a feast; enjoying a delicious array of local dishes and a wine list to die for.
 Add in the ever tempting deserts and the infamous ‘Cafe Grolla’ which is a potent coffee and fruit concoction served in a communal wooden bowl with spouts, and you have yourself a meal to remember…

 Best for a Panoramic Meal

 Sitting at the very top of Kicking Horse, it would be hard to argue that the Eagle Eye restaurant doesn’t have some of the best possible views for dining.
-Ok, so it may not have the old-world charm of some of the European restaurants, but makes up for it with stunning panoramic views and serious food.
+Okay, so it may not have the old-world charm of some of the European restaurants, but makes up for it with stunning panoramic views and serious food.
 Accessible for non-skiers as well, it is found at the top of the main gondola.
 As is seemingly a theme with our faves, it’s great for long sit-and-be-served lunches accompanied by delicious BC wines, or for your first Après Ski snack, (such as Truffle Fries), and drinks.
 During the winter season it’s open on Fridays and Saturdays for dinner, but be sure to check and book beforehand – it’s sometimes booked out for private events.

 Best Farmhouse Chic